No Min-woo: Career

 In 2014, No appeared in a minor role in Roaring Currents (released July 30, 2014), which became the highest-grossing film of all time in South Korea.
 Later in 2014, No played one of the main characters in The Greatest Marriage.

 No starred in MBC Dramanet's My Unfortunate Boyfriend, which premiered on April 10, 2015.

 In 2019, No played a lead role in the MBC television series Partners for Justice 2 as Jang Chul, a talented but mysterious ER doctor.

 On May 17, 2020, his newly formed band The Midnight Romance (stylized in all caps) released their self-titled debut single of the same name which consisted of three songs.

 On January 19, 2022 it was confirmed that No signed an exclusive contract with n.CH Entertainment.

 Lawsuit

 In April 2015, No filed a lawsuit against his former agency, S.M.
 Entertainment, as well as reported the agency to the South Korea Fair Trade Commission.
 Documents from the lawsuit reveal that No originally signed a 17-year exclusive contract with S.M.
 No sought 100 million KRW for damages resulting from the agency's interference in his career.

 On July 21, 2016 No lost his damage suit against S.M as a result of insufficient evidence and the court ruled out the contract between S.M and No invalid.

 In June 2018, it was reported No had lost the appeal in his lawsuit against S.M.
 Entertainment due to the insufficient evidence to the above stated claims.

 Mandatory military service

-No enlisted for his mandatory military service in October 2016, and was discharged in July 2018.
+Enlisted for his mandatory military service in October 2016, and was discharged in July 2018.